-“Who are you?” my curiosity asks before my sense can make me flee.
+“Who are you?” my curiosity asks before my good sense can make me flee.

 “What are you?”
-I ask, because he cannot truly be fog.
+I ask, because he can’t truly be fog.
 Can he?

 “What am I?” the shadow creature sounds as if his mind is far away.
 “I do not know what I am.
 Or what I was.
 I think I had shape once, when I came here.
 I think I had a mind, too; one I was proud of.
 Too proud.
 It is gone now.”

-The creature seems to curl in on itself, forming a ball of fog before it again takes a familiar shape.
+The creature seems to curl in on itself, forming a ball of fog before it again takes the familiar shape of a person.
 “Someone… Perhaps it was me.
 I cannot remember.”

 “Is there any way to help you?
 Can you be brought back to what you were?”

-“There is no help.
-The singing women tried, I think…” His words are becoming slurred, faded.
+“There is no help for me.
+The singing women tried, I think…” His words are slurred, fading.

 “Singing women?
 Do you mean the Hesperides?
 My sisters?”
 If they have tried and failed, then there is nothing I can do to help.
 They are stronger than me, and there are three of them and only one of me.
 “Do you know where they are?”

 The shadow creature fractures into shapeless fog that drifts past me without touching my skin.
 It drifts down the path – except I now see that there is no path.
 Nothing but grass and moss and trees and flowers where the path used to be.

 Pretty, pink flowers are all around, on tall stems with large petals that emit a sweet, sharp scent.
-The smell seems to clear the last of the cobwebs from my mind, and I realize what he wants to tell me.
+The smell seems to clear the last of the cobwebs from my mind, and I realize what he’s trying to tell me.

 Follow the flowers; their scent will keep the fog from infesting my mind.
 I allow one moment of sadness for this lost soul who can’t be helped, before I follow his advice and begin to walk.
 I’m constantly inhaling the perfume of the flowers and keeping an eye on the fog that now spreads and thins, reaching through the crystal forest but never touching me.

 There is the voice again; the one I heard when my mind was gone, when I couldn’t comprehend what it was.
-It is only one voice, I can tell now.
+It’s only one voice, I can tell now.

 A soft voice that sounds frightened, frantic, going up at times then down so I barely hear.
-There is no more path for me to walk, so I follow the voice through the crowded forest, hoping its owner may point me in a direction.
+There’s no more path for me to walk, so I follow the voice through the crowded forest, hoping its owner might point me in a direction.

-Soon I stumble out from the bushes and land on my knees in a clearing sheltered beneath tall trees, both brown and gold and blue, and overgrown with the pink flower that keeps the fog from entering my mind.
+Soon I stumble out from the bushes and land on my knees in a clearing sheltered beneath tall trees, both brown and gold and blue, and overgrown with the pink flowers that keeps the fog away from my mind.

 Daylight is blocked by thick branches above, casting an eerie glow across the dirt.
-Besides the earth and flowers, the only thing in the clearing is a pond at its center.
+Besides the earth and pink flowers, the only thing in the clearing is a pond.

 The filthy green water leaves a foul smell hanging over the clearing, not even masked by the perfume of the pink flowers.
-Despite the smell, everything around it is so clean.
-The big, white stones framing the pond are spotless, not even a speck of moss marring the smooth rocks.
+Despite the smell, everything around the pond is so clean.
+Big, white stones frame the pond, spotless, not even a speck of moss marring the smooth surface of the rocks.

 But the stone in the middle of the pond is green and slimy like the water itself – as is the woman sitting on it.

-It is hard to tell, really, if it is a woman or a girl, for her haunted eyes appears ancient, but her shivering, fragile figure seems so young.
-She is covering her bare chest with arms caked in dried pond-water, her legs dipped to the knees beneath the surface.
-Something that might once have been a giant leaf is wrapped about her waist like a skirt, torn and rotten and clinging to her thighs.
+It is hard to tell, really, if it’s a woman or a girl, for her haunted eyes appear ancient, but her shivering, fragile figure seems so young.
+She is covering her bare chest with arms caked in dried pond-water and sludge, her legs dipped to the knees beneath the surface.
+Something that might once have been a giant leaf is wrapped around her waist like a skirt, torn and rotten and clinging to her thighs.

-“I did not follow a fish-woman,” I assure her softly, because she seems so afraid, though I have no idea who she’s talking about.
-“I am here for my sisters, the Hesperides, to pick one of their golden apples to save my Queen.
+“I didn’t follow a fish-woman,” I assure her softly, because she seems so afraid, though I have no idea who she’s talking about.
+“I am here for my sisters, the Hesperides, to pick one of their golden apples and save my Queen.
 Who are you?”

 I try to smile kindly, though the smell makes it difficult.
 “You know the Hesperides?
 Do you know the way to them?
 Could you point me on the right path?
-I’m afraid I have gotten myself a little lost.”
+I’m afraid I’ve gotten myself a little lost.”

 The woman closes her eyes, pinches them together and shakes her head.
 “Silly nymph,” she hisses.
 “No paths in Winterhollow.
 Better watch where you go or you might end up in a pond like mine and never get out.
 Like I will never get out.”

-“What…” I look at her feet in the muddy waters, horrified on behalf of this poor, sad creature.
+“What…” I look at her feet in the muddy waters, horrified on behalf of this poor, pathetic creature.
 “Are you a prisoner here?”